 Michelle’s twin sister, Carly, is also a Saint—they have playing alongside one other on the volleyball team for the past four years.

 But as a self-described “people person,” Michelle most enjoys working in a clinical environment, where it’s “fast-paced and hands-on.”
 As a current intern in radiology administration at Tufts Medical Center, Michelle observes imaging scans across departments, completes quality assurance reports for the department and attends wide-ranging “grand rounds” lectures.

-After graduation, Michelle plans to stay in Boston, continuing her career in health care, particularly in promoting health and wellness for all.
+Since graduation, Michelle has worked as a clinical systems support analyst in anesthesia at Massachusetts General Hospital.
+She plans to continue to her career in health care, particularly in promoting health and wellness for all.